Flow-IPC/ipc/README.md

     [synopsis about sessions](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/api_overview.html#api_overview_sessions_synopsis).
-  - You can also check out a [simple complete example](https://github.com/Flow-IPC/ipc_shm/tree/main/test/basic/link_test), namely one of our functional tests, in which one program connects to another, establishes a session and channel, then exchanges capnp-encoded messages, with end-to-end zero copy.
+  - You can also check out a [simple complete example](https://github.com/Flow-IPC/ipc_shm/tree/main/test/basic/link_test), namely one of our functional tests, in which one program connects to another, establishes a session and channel, then transmits exchanges a capnp-encoded hello-world, with end-to-end zero copy.

-We guess those are the likeliest topics of highest interest.
+We guess those are the likely topics of highest interest.
 That said, Flow-IPC provides entry points at every layer of operation, both higher and lower than the above.
 Flow-IPC is *not* designed as merely a "black box" of capabilities.
 E.g., for advanced users:
   - Various lower-level APIs, such as low-level transports (Unix domain sockets, MQs) and SHM operations can be